krux/postscribe/README.md

 * All other project dependencies are installed via npm with `npm install`
 	* [grunt](http://gruntjs.com) - a 'make' like tool for automating build, test, and other dev tasks

-## Guidelines
+## Pull Request Guidelines
-Tabs, not spaces.
+Spaces, not tabs.
 2 of them. [jQuery's style guide](http://docs.jquery.com/JQuery_Core_Style_Guidelines) covers just about everything else.
+Please do not update 3rd-party libraries (qunit, jquery) or the dist directory.
+We have an internal process for doing this.

+## Issue Guidelines
+Please include a [jsfiddle](http://jsfiddle.net) or [plunker](http://plnkr.co) that distills and reproduces the issue.

 ## Testing
 Using [travis-ci](https://travis-ci.org) and [grunt](http://gruntjs.com), the [Qunit](http://qunitjs.com) unit tests are run on every commit using PhantomJS to run the tests with a real browser.

 Current Build Status: [![Build Status](https://secure.travis-ci.org/krux/postscribe.png)](http://travis-ci.org/krux/postscribe)

 To run the tests: